Ballia, India: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Take care to choose the right kind.
-The majority of adapters for sale now are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C, D and M. Be careful to find the correct type.
+The majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most places.

 Airplane phone mount